Izzette/sh-nspawn/README.md

 then need to select an unused IP address on the subnet you've chosen and use it for the `-a` option.

+Finally, start the container with `./sh-nspawn -p /var/lib/containers/myct -b mybr0 -a 172.34.44.2/24 -r 172.34.44.1`, you should be able to log into the console with the password you set.

 ## License